sorriso/myndo/README.md

       - once the button "restart" available when the instalatino is done,
         - shutdown the vm,
         - replace the "centos 7 installation iso" by the "VBoxGuestAdditions_x.y.z.iso" to its cdrom drive
+        - configure network as bridge in virtualbox's vm configuration panel
         - restart the vm
     - once restarted, login as root, and enable ip / networking capability:
       - vi /etc/sysconfig/network-scripts/ifcfg-enp0s3